Skip to main content

 Bloomerang's retention and giving dashboards are widely regarded as among the best in this category.
 Network for Good's reporting is functional but less focused on donor analytics.
 For an ED who presents donor metrics to the board, Bloomerang has a clear advantage.

 Neither Bloomerang nor Network for Good includes grant management or restricted fund compliance features.
 Organizations managing grants alongside donor CRM work will need a separate solution for both platforms.
-GrantPipe was built specifically to combine donor management and grant compliance in one system, starting at $20/mo.
+GrantPipe was built specifically to combine donor management and grant compliance in one system, with published Starter pricing.